AMauro130/BacktestingEV.jl/README.md

 ## How to choose the appropriate threshold selection algorithm

 To extract the extreme values from a distribution, you can choose from **6 algorithms based on very different methods**.
-From 8 datasets of distinct values with very particular distributions associated, we applied all these functions and regrouped the results below.
+From 8 datasets of distinct values with very particular distributions associated, we applied all these functions and compared the results with the expectations in the array below.
+These expectations come from our visual intuition in terms of extreme values theory.

 Thus, the following table will help you to choose the most suitable algorithm (numbered from 1 ot 6)